nadiamariduena/python-intro-2024-privat/z__all_mds/27_Virtual_Env_and_pip_0_.md

 <br>

-- 🔴 **Creation:** Virtual environments can be created using tools like venv (built-in to Python 3), virtualenv, or conda (for Anaconda environments).
+- 🔴 **Creation:** Virtual environments can be created using tools like venv (built-in to Python 3) [check this example: min 5:57 | Python Virtual Environment and pip for Beginners](https://youtu.be/eDe-z2Qy9x4?si=9Bw0tjgyRDIGM58M&t=357), virtualenv, or conda (for Anaconda environments).

 - 🔴 **Activation:** To use a virtual environment, you need to activate it [check this example: min 6:31 | Python Virtual Environment and pip for Beginners](https://youtu.be/eDe-z2Qy9x4?si=6zHr3HrlvnZigJQF&t=391) .
 This modifies the shell's environment variables to point to the virtual environment's Python executable and libraries.